Evaluation and Assessment #6

 The School also reaches its target audiences by sending email announcements.
 The School maintains a database of global contacts including academics, information professionals, media, and prospective students.
 Custom email announcements are sent to the various contacts.
 For instance, the School sends monthly emails to the prospective student contacts informing them of application deadlines, open house events, new courses, and promotional information.

 All marketing activities are evaluated regularly to determine if they are achieving the marketing goals and objectives based on pre-established key performance indicators.
 The results are used to optimize and refine, or cease, marketing activities and identify new tactics for exploration and implementation.
 The marketing program is continually evolving in an effort to maximize efficiency and effectiveness.
+The School makes heavy use of Google Analytics.

 The school surveys students who are accepted into the program but do not begin classes.
 Data about why they made their decisions is analyzed and acted upon.